mdurmus/professor/readme.md

 ## User Stories

-### First time users
+### First-time users

-- Secure Login:
-   Professor ensures your safety with a secure login feature.
+- Professor ensures your safety with a secure login feature.
 With the assurance that your personal information is protected, you can focus on exploring the app.

-- General Knowledge Enhancement:
-   Explore carefully selected questions in different categories to enhance your general knowledge.
+- Explore carefully selected questions in different categories to enhance your general knowledge.
 Engage with questions from history, science, art, and more.

-- Correct and Incorrect Answers:
-   Learn correct answers with each question and receive valuable hints for incorrect answers, allowing you to track your progress.
+- Learn correct answers with each question and receive valuable hints for incorrect answers, allowing you to track your progress.

-- Time Management:
-   Only 30 seconds per question!
+- Only 30 seconds per question!
 Race against time, push your limits, and enhance your quick-thinking skills.

-- Point Sharing:
-   Share your earned points with pride!
+- Share your earned points with pride!
 Professor provides an opportunity to compete with friends on social platforms and share your achievements.

+### Returning user:

+- Experience the excitement of learning new information every time with the updated question bank.

+- To be honoured as I increase my knowledge and to invite my friends by sharing it on social media

 **How to Play:**